 Parkland school killer formally sentenced to life in prison

-Cruz, shackled and in a red jail jumpsuit, watched intently as Judge Elizabeth Scherer sentenced him to 17 life terms for the Feb.
-14, 2018, massacre at Marjory Stoneman Douglas High School in suburban Fort Lauderdale and an additional 17 for the attempted murders of those he wounded.
+Cruz, shackled and in a red jail jumpsuit, watched Circuit Judge Elizabeth Scherer as she pronounced 34 consecutive life sentences — one each for the slain and the 17 he wounded — for the Feb.
+14, 2018, massacre at Marjory Stoneman Douglas High School in suburban Fort Lauderdale.

+The judge’s voice broke as she read the first of the sentences, but her voice gained strength and volume as she moved down the list.
+Cruz showed no emotion as she spoke.

 Scherer had no other choice; the jury in Cruz’s three-month penalty trial voted 9-3 on Oct.
 13 to sentence him to death, but Florida law requires unanimity for that sentence to be imposed.

-Cruz acknowledged under questioning by the judge before sentencing that he is on medication but could understand what was occurring.

-The sentencing came after two days’ worth of parents, wives, siblings and others of slain victims and some of the surviving wounded walking to a lectern 20 feet to address him face to face.
+The sentencing came after two days’ worth of parents, wives, siblings and other relatives of slain victims and some of the surviving wounded walking to a lectern 20 feet to address him face to face.

 The judge commended the families and wounded who testified, calling them strong, graceful and patient.